dastels/CircuitPython_Cheatsheet/CircuitPython_Cheatsheet.md

                 led.duty_cycle = 65535 - int((i - 50) * 2 * 65535 / 100)  # Down
             time.sleep(0.01)

 2) With variable frequency as well.
+This is handy for producing tones.
+The duty cycle effects the sound (as opposed to the note).

     import time
     import board